lmutsuha79/feedback_flow_l3/README.md

 - add feature flag to rows -> (ok)
 - create bugs and feature page --> (ok)
 - add remove bugs and feature functionality --> (ok)
+- redirect user to reviews page when select other app or creates new one to solve old reviews problem --> (ok)

 ================================================================